 Artworks That Can Be Used for Money Laundering

-According to the UK's Value Added Tax Act, for a work to be defined as art, it must be Ceramics, tapestries, enamels on copper, hand-made paintings, sculptures, decorative plaques, photographers, sculpture castings.
-In addition to these, technical drawings are defined as maps or special plans, all kinds of artifacts inherent in the landscape, art in works of hand-decorated items.
+According to the UK's Value Added Tax Act, for a work to be defined as art, it must be ceramics, tapestries, enamels on copper, hand-made paintings, sculptures, decorative plaques, photographers, and sculpture castings.
+In addition to these, technical drawings are defined as maps or special plans, all kinds of artifacts inherent in the landscape, and art in works of hand-decorated items.
 Also, any collection with mineralogical, zoological, botanical, anatomical, archaeological, historical, paleontological, numismatic, or philatelic interests is considered a work of art.
 The provisions of AML cover the realization of money laundering activities on these works.

 Regulations to Combat AML in The Art World

-Anti money laundering regulations for money laundering in the art world are not sufficient and heavy, so criminals exploit this vulnerability.
+AML regulations for money laundering in the art world are not sufficient and heavy, so criminals exploit this vulnerability.
 For this reason, regulators have started to focus on this issue and have included some regulations for the art world in the new regulations.
 Some AML regulations affect the art world in the 4th Anti-Money Laundering Directive (4AMLD) and the 5th Anti-Money Laundering Directive (5AMLD) published by the European Commission.
-According to 4AMLD, organizations responsible for art regulations should comply with a risk-based approach to anti-money laundering and make the necessary due diligence.
+According to 4AMLD, organizations responsible for art regulations should comply with a risk-based approach to AML and make the necessary due diligence.
 4AMLD recognizes liable assets as those who trade goods in operations and make or receive cash payments of €10,000 or more.
 5AMLD has broadened the definition of liable organizations by explicitly targeting the art sector.
 Within the scope of 5AMLD, the revised definition of "obliged institutions" includes the following:

-- person trading or acting as intermediaries in the trade of works of art, including when this is carried out by art galleries and auction houses, where the value of the transaction or a series of linked transactions amounts to €10,000 or more;
+- Person trading or acting as intermediaries in the trade of works of art, including when this is carried out by art galleries and auction houses, where the value of the transaction or a series of linked transactions amounts to €10,000 or more;

-- persons storing, trading, or acting as intermediaries in the trade of works of art when this is carried out by free ports, where the value of the transaction or a series of linked transactions amounts to €10,000 or more.
+- Persons storing, trading, or acting as intermediaries in the trade of works of art when this is carried out by free ports, where the value of the transaction or a series of linked transactions amounts to €10,000 or more.